-Go Through the Good Citizen Program
+Enroll in the AKC Good Citizen Program

 You may wish to find a therapy dog training class run by an experienced, knowledgeable dog trainer.
 Pet Partners offers home-study courses and workshops for both therapy dogs and their human handlers.

 While you are training your dog to become the ideal therapy dog, start researching official animal-assisted therapy organizations.
 Two internationally recognized groups are Pet Partners and Therapy Dogs International.
-Many cities and regions have their own therapy programs, so do some research into what's available around you.

 Keep in mind that each animal-assisted therapy group is a little different.
 Learn about the groups and find out which seem to be the best fit for you and your dog.
 Each group has its own set of standards, required courses, and special testing before a dog and handler can become a registered therapy team.